Golf's Governing Bodies Hint At Banning Green Reading Books

 Golf’s Governing Bodies Hint At Banning Green Reading Books

-After last week’s announcement regarding video replays in golf, the R&A and USGA have released a statement today targeting green reading books.
+After an initail announcement regarding video replays in golf, the R&A and USGA have released a statement targeting green reading books.

 The books, which a large majority of Tour pros now use, show the natural undulations of putting greens and are used to help players pick their lines.
+You will see a host of top players using them in tournament play including Jordan Spieth.

 However, they have been said to take away the ‘art’ of green reading and are, without doubt, a contributing factor to slow play on Tour.